Giżycko: Antiquity and Middle Ages

 After his failed attempt in 997 AD Bolesław I the Brave sent another expedition in 1008 to conquer/Christianize the Old Prussians.
 Just like St. Adalbert the missionary Bruno of Querfurt was killed by Sudovians near Lake Niegocin in 1009, and a memorial the Bruno – cross was erected near in 1910.

-The Teutonic Knights built a castle in Prussia named Lötzen (Łuczany in Polish, later also Lec) in 1340, located at the isthmus between two lakes in today's Masuria.
-Lötzen was administered within the Komturei of Balga.
+The Teutonic Knights built a castle named Lötzen (Łuczany in Polish, later also Lec) in 1340, located at the isthmus between two lakes in today's Masuria.
+Lötzen was administered within the commandery of Balga.
 Since the Late Middle Ages, it was mainly populated by Poles from nearby Mazovia, known as Masurians.

 In 1454, Polish King Casimir IV Jagiellon incorporated the region to the Kingdom of Poland upon the request of the Prussian Confederation, and after the subsequent outbreak of the Thirteen Years’ War in 1454, Łuczany sided with Poland.
 The settlement was captured by the Teutonic Knights in 1455, but the Poles recaptured it the next year.
 After the peace treaty signed in Toruń in 1466 it became part of Poland as a fief held by the Teutonic Order, until the dissolution of the Teutonic state in 1525.